Taulantvokshi/web-challenge-react/README.md

+## Web Challenge React

+This project was fun to build :)

+The project is also responsive! so it can be used with different screens sizes.
+I hosted this project on AWS-S3 link below:

+Open [http://web-challenge-react.taulantvokshi.com/](http://web-challenge-react.taulantvokshi.com/) to view it in the browser.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).